 2. Are multi-strategy vaults safer than single-strategy vaults?

-4. Does diversification always reduce risk?
+4. Does diversification across strategies always reduce risk?

-5. Should beginners use multi-strategy vaults?
+5. When should beginners use multi-strategy vaults?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.